bcgov/jag-crdp/README.md

 8) SFEG_HOST: The url to SFEG server
 9) SFTP_KNOWN_HOSTS: The location of known_hosts file
 10) SFTP_PRIVATE_KEY: The location of private security key for accessing SFEG server
+11) ORDS_READ_TIMEOUT: Timeout in seconds which expects the response/result from ORDS

 * process scanner:
 1) SCANNER_QUEUE_NAME: RabbitMQ queue name for scanner messages, up to 255 bytes of UTF-8 characters